 Before you risk a hard inquiry on your credit, head over to the Amex pre-qualification page to find out what your chances of approval are.
 You can find out in just a few seconds whether you’re likely to get approved — without affecting your credit score.
 You’ll need to enter your home address, last four digits of your Social Security number and annual income to find out.

 If you’re approved for a card, congratulations.
 It’s time to start putting the annual fee to work for you.
 The Platinum Card by American Express comes with one of the highest welcome offers around.
 Currently, you can earn after you spend $6,000 on purchases on your new Card in your first six months of Card Membership.

-Depending on how you intend on redeeming the points, the initial sign-up offer could be worth as much as $1,500.
-But first, you’ll need to spend $6,000 or more in the first six months after approval to receive them.
+Depending on how you intend to redeem the points, the initial welcome offer could be worth as much as $1,500.

 Earning more points is fairly straightforward — expect one point for every dollar spent.
-However, you can supercharge your earnings when booking travel by receiving five points per dollar on airfare directly through the airlines or five points per dollar for airfare and hotel booked through amextravel.com.
+However, you can supercharge your earnings when booking travel by receiving five points per dollar on airfare directly through the airlines or five points per dollar for airfare and hotel booked through amextravel.com, up to $500,000.

 American Express has one of the best rewards redemption programs around, known as Membership Rewards.